Post a Bond in a Criminal Case

 - A current computer print-out from the County Assessor’s Office indicating the assessed value of the property or the most current tax statement from the County Treasurer’s Office.

-- If the property is not paid in full, a document from the mortgage holder showing the current amount of equity (the amount paid) into the property.
+- a document from the mortgage holder showing the current amount of equity (the amount paid) into the property.

-- A current Title Report (within 2 days) from a title company showing there are NO LIENS OR JUDGMENTS on the property.
+- A current Title Report from a title company showing there are NO LIENS OR JUDGMENTS on the property.

 Please note this page is for informational purposes only.
 The reviewing Judge has the final approval on what documents will be accepted.